pytorch/torchchat/docs/ADVANCED-USERS.md

 mistralai/Mistral-7B-Instruct-v0.1 | - | ✅ |  ✅ |  ✅ |  ✅ | ❹ |
 mistralai/Mistral-7B-Instruct-v0.2 | - | ✅ |  ✅ |  ✅ |  ✅ | ❹ |

 *Key:* ✅ works correctly; 🚧 work in progress; ❌ not supported; ❹ requires 4bit groupwise quantization; 📵 not on mobile (may fit some high-end devices such as tablets);

-&nbsp;

----

 ## Get Started

 Torchchat lets you access LLMs through an interactive interface, prompted single-use generation, model export (for use by AOT Inductor and ExecuTorch), and standalone C++ runtimes.

 | Function | Torchchat Command | Direct Command | Tested |
 |---|----|----|-----|